Soar-Development/runsand-installer/docs/installation.md

 - Confirm service availability

-## Running Rundsand in the Background with `screen` or `tmux`
+## Running Runsand in the Background with `screen` or `tmux`

-Rundsand needs to remain running for continuous operation.
+Runsand needs to remain running for continuous operation.
 If you don’t want to keep a terminal window open, you can run it inside a persistent session using `screen` or `tmux`.

 ### Option 1: Using `screen`
 1. **Install screen** (if not already installed):